korlibs/store.korge.org/_starterkits/platformer.md

 order: 2
 ---

-Shows how to use DragonBones, the Korge Mascots and LDtk maps
+Shows how to use DragonBones, the Korge Mascots, the VirtualController and LDtk maps to create a Platformer game.